usdoj-crt/crt-portal/docs/Branching_strategy.md

 The work from the develop branch is made into a new branch named `release/date-of-planed-release`

 There will then be a couple days for QA.
-Generally we will want to check it matches Acceptance Criteria, if there are unusual bugs or inconsistencies and it should be ready to bring in the relevant business interests to approve.
+Generally the reviewer will want to check it matches Acceptance Criteria, if there are unusual bugs or inconsistencies and it should be ready to bring in the relevant business interests to approve.

 Automated tests are run on any code corrections via a PR and PR review to the release branch.